 How to tell if you have vertigo or motion sickness

 Because vertigo and motion sickness are similar, sometimes it may be difficult to tell which you are experiencing.
 If your nausea and dizziness get better or go away once you stop moving, then you have motion sickness.
 If the spinning feelings continue, even when you are being still, then it is considered vertigo.

 Vertigo with migraine is very common.
-After vision changes, vertigo is the most frequent symptom reported by migraine sufferers who experience migraine with aura.
-People with migraines are more likely to experience dizziness than those without migraines.
-These symptoms sometimes strike in childhood with brief vertigo attacks – then as adults many children with these symptoms develop migraines.
+After vision changes, vertigo is the most frequent symptom reported by people living with migraine who experience migraine with aura.
+People with migraine are more likely to experience dizziness than those without migraine.
+These symptoms sometimes strike in childhood with brief vertigo attacks – then as adults many children with these symptoms develop migraine.

 Researchers have studied the relationship between migraine and vertigo since the 1800s.